 Searching a protein database with a query protein requires a similarity measure on amino acid sequences.
-Usually, similarity measures on amino acid sequences are based on a similarity measure on the residues which is stored in a score matrix (S{ij}) .
-S assigns a score to each pair of residues (x_i, x_j) .
-Based on some PAM-k probability matrix P, we now deduce a corresponding PAM-k score matrix.
+Usually, similarity measures on amino acid sequences are based on a similarity measure on the residues which is stored in a score matrix S assigning a score to each pair of residues (x_i, x_j) .
+Based on some probability matrix P, we now deduce a corresponding score matrix.

 The rationale is the following: Similar residues are replaced by each other more frequently than less similar residues.
-Vice versa one defines similarity by means of replacement frequencies and takes the distribution of residues into account.
+Vice versa one defines similarity by means of replacement frequencies.
+Since the chance to observe replacements of frequently ocurring residues is higher than for rare redidues, the distribution of residues is taken into account.
 Consider the following ratio: